aiepochmind2i-lab/python-internship-projects/README.md

-# python-internship-projects
-A curated collection of real-world Python projects for students and fresh graduates to gain hands-on experience.
 # Python Internship Projects
 A curated collection of real-world Python projects designed for students, fresh graduates, and self-learners to gain practical hands-on development experience.